 Video series: Preparing your income tax and benefit return

 In this video series, you can find general information on preparing and filing an income tax and benefit return.
-Skip between segments and find exactly what you're looking for.
-Also see other videos for individuals and families in our Video gallery.
+Jump between segments and find exactly what you're looking for.
+Also see other videos for individuals and families in our video gallery.

 Find a volunteer to help you

-The Community Volunteer Income Tax Program is run in clinics across the country to help modest income Canadians complete their tax returns.
-Volunteer tax preparation clinics are generally offered between February and April; however, there are some clinics that run year round.
+The Community Volunteer Income Tax Program is run in clinics across the country to help modest-income Canadians complete their tax returns.
+Volunteer tax preparation clinics are generally offered between February and April, but some clinics run year-round.

 Call us—we can help

-If you have questions about how to complete your return, you can call the CRA.
+If you have questions about how to complete your return, contact the CRA.

-If you experience technical difficulties while filing, you can contact our e-Services Helpdesk.
+If you experience technical difficulties while filing, contact our e-Services Helpdesk.